-RCC General Education Assessment
+RCC General Education Assessment.

-In Spring 2019, a sample of 120 degree graduates took an RCC General Education Assessment that included five Quantitative Literacy items.
-All items were multiple choice and placed in the context of a real life problem.
-Three of the items had high success rates of 84%, 86%, and 88%.
+In Spring 2020 and Spring 2021, the RCC General Education Assessment was not administered as the college testing centers were closed during the COVID 19 pandemic.
+In Spring 2022, testing resumed.
+A sample of 33-degree graduates took the assessment that included five Quantitative Literacy items.
+All items were multiple choice and placed in the context of a real-life problem.
+Three of the items had high success rates of 85%, 91%, and 94%.
 Two items posed a challenge for the students.
 All items assessed SLO a: RCC degree graduates will use logical and mathematical reasoning within the context of various disciplines.

-Only 56% of the students correctly answered the question that assessed SLO b: RCC degree graduates will interpret and use mathematical formulas.
-Thirty-nine percent of the students used an incorrect formula.
+Only 52% of the students correctly answered the question that assessed SLO b: RCC degree graduates will interpret and use mathematical formulas.
+In this item students needed to find the perimeter of a rectangle.
+Twenty-one percent of the students used the formula for area.
 The difference between perimeter and area are basic life skill mathematics formulas.
-Only 33% correctly answered an item that included interpreting a graph.
+Only 27% correctly answered an item that included interpreting a graph.
 Both of these questions involved a two-step process indicating the need for critical thinking skills as well as quantitative skills.
-Students also admitted reading these questions quickly but not thoughtfully.

-Students were much more successful on another item that involved interpreting a graph with 88% choosing the correct answer.
+Students were much more successful on another item that involved interpreting a graph with 91% choosing the correct answer.
 The correct results of the assessment of the other SLOs were:

-- SLO a: RCC degree graduates will use logical and mathematical reasoning within the context of various disciplines. - 84% - SLO e: RCC degree graduates will estimate and consider answers to mathematical problems in order to determine reasonableness. -- 86%
+SLO a: RCC degree graduates will use logical and mathematical reasoning within the context of various disciplines. - 85% • SLO e: RCC degree graduates will estimate and consider answers to mathematical problems in order to determine reasonableness. -- 94%